Against All Logic and Reason, Next Week’s Wisconsin Primary Slouches Ahead

 A record 1.1 million voters have requested absentee ballots, but there are reports they are being sent out very late, and that the election system personnel shortages will make it very difficult for them to be counted in a timely manner.

-Conley’s ruling extended the deadline for receiving absentee ballots until April 13, with no requirement that they be postmarked by any particular date, which is leading Republicans to claim that he has illegally moved the primary date by sleight of hand (they are also appealing his ruling on grounds that he is relaxing rules for ballot security such as signature witnessing requirements — a bit hazardous in a pandemic).
+Conley’s ruling extended the deadline for receiving absentee ballots until April 13, with no requirement that they be postmarked by any particular date.
+He subsequently ordered county election clerks not to report any results before April 13, which is leading Republicans to claim that he has illegally moved the primary date by sleight of hand (they are also appealing his ruling on grounds that he is relaxing rules for ballot security such as signature witnessing requirements — a bit hazardous in a pandemic).
 Conley himself reserved the right to take additional actions if events on April 7 indicate widespread violations of voting rights.
 And no one seems to know how to report results in a primary where votes may well be cast after polls close on Tuesday.

 It’s a mess that has entirely overshadowed the presidential primary, and its particularly high stakes for the extremely slim prospects of Bernie Sanders.
 It’s also not a good sign for a state where Democrats are still scheduled to gather for their national convention (in August rather than July as originally scheduled), and which many observers think could be the decisive jurisdiction in November.

-Note: This item has been updated.